Shasha Chong, Ph.D., Principal Investigator

 B.A., U.C.
 Berkeley, 2015

 Shawn received his Ph.D. in Chemistry from Northwestern University, where he studied with Elad Harel and Emily A. Weiss.
-He is fascinated by collective behavior and emergent phenomena.
-This led him to study semi-classical and quantum coherence in his graduate work, where he developed an understanding of the potential energy landscapes of individual proteins through non-linear spectroscopy and fluorescence microscopy.
+His graduate work concentrated on semi-classical and quantum coherence, where he studied proteins and nanomaterials through non-linear spectroscopy and fluorescence microscopy.
+His fascination with emergent phenomena led him to his current work on biomolecular interaction dynamics and liquid-liquid phase separation of proteins.

 B.S., Nanyang Technological University, 2021

 Originally from Zhuhai, China, Qinyu obtained her B.S. in Chemistry and Biological Chemistry from Nanyang Technological University.
-During her undergraduate years in Singapore, she developed various functional fluorescent probes for biosensing and nanotherapy under the direction of Bengang Xing.
-This triggered her interest in using optical imaging approaches to understand biological processes.
+During her undergraduate years, she developed various fluorescent probes for biosensing and nanotherapy under the direction of Bengang Xing.
+Qinyu joined the Chong lab in December 2021.
+She is interested in utilizing quantitative single-cell imaging methods to understand the interaction behaviors of oncogenic fusion transcription factors mediated by their intrinsically disordered regions.